NA-MIC/ProjectWeek/PW35_2021_Virtual/Projects/TimeSequenceRegistration/README.md

 ![Description of picture](Example2.jpg)
 ![Some more images](Example2.jpg)
 -->
+The Planning CTs have excellent annotations:
 ![Planning CT has excellent structure segmentation](https://data.kitware.com/api/v1/item/60d92be32fa25629b980f149/download?contentDisposition=inline)

+But since follow-up scans are different times, there is no registration.
+The CTs are "miles apart":
 ![No registration between successive scans](https://data.kitware.com/api/v1/item/60d92be52fa25629b980f151/download?contentDisposition=inline)

+After a prelimary registration, the anatomy annotations are much closer.
+This was after our initial automated process:
 ![Images after a preliminary registration](https://data.kitware.com/api/v1/item/60de5f252fa25629b9c6ee2e/download?contentDisposition=inline)